-If you are planning to get divorced or find yourself entering or in a new second or third marriage, have you prepared for the financial costs and challenges of long-term care?
+If you considering divorce or find yourself entering or in a new second or third marriage, have you considered the financial costs and challenges of long-term health care?

-Once you become single again the one detail gets completely untouched, or not thought of — is the impact of long-term care.
+Once you become single again, the one detail that gets completely untouched or not thought of — is the impact of long-term care.
 These costs are expensive.
 Health Insurance, including Medicareand MedicareSupplements, won't pay for a majority of these costs.
 Care drains savings and adversely impacts income and lifestyle.

-If you remain single you don’t have a partner which can help, at least at the start of a long-term care need.
-If you remarry, as many 50+ individuals do, it places a future legacy at risk since no matter what prenuptial agreement exists the government considers a married couple's assets, even if separate, to be marital assets.
-One spouse won’t be able to obtain Medicaid long-term care benefits if the other spouse has assets beyond the allowed amount.
+If you remain single, you won't have a partner that can help, at least at the start of a long-term care need.
+If you remarry, as many 50+ individuals do, it places your future legacy at risk since no matter what prenuptial agreement exists, the government considers a married couple's assets, even if separate, to be marital assets.
+One spouse can't obtain Medicaid long-term care benefits if the other spouse has assets beyond the allowed amount.

 These policies are not nearly as expensive as you might think.
-Of course, the younger and healthier at the time of purchase, the more affordable it is.
+Of course, the younger and healthier at the time of purchase, the more affordable it will be.
 Long-Term Care Insurance is flexible and keeps you in control.
 Many plans have case management which will help your family find quality care in the setting you desire.

 If you now find yourself single or you find yourself with a new family, an advance plan will safeguard your savings and allow your family, even a mixed family, the time to be family.